 Forex trading – like any new initiative – has a learning curve.
-However, unlike learning a new skill such as learning to play guitar, for instance, you are not risking your entire savings while discovering the difference between a major and minor chord.
+However, unlike learning a new skill such as learning to play guitar you are not risking your entire savings while discovering the difference between a major and minor chord.
 Learning about the currency markets and basic trading principles solely on a trial and error basis is not a recommended approach for gaining the skills necessary to be a successful forex trader.

 Most online forex brokers offer a practice version of their trading platform that offers the very same experience as a live trading application.
 Typically, once you create a practice account, you are free to trade and deal as you wish to risk only the “play” money used to seed your account.